Abdullah-alrawi2002/Turbidity-classifier-/README.md

 - **Backend**: Flask service that loads a trained ResNet-34 turbidity classifier and exposes `/predict`.
 - **Mobile**: React Native (Expo) app to take/upload water photos, send to backend, and display predictions.

-You need to supply the trained model file named `best_turbidity_model.pth` in the backend folder.

 ## Backend Setup